John Phuko Kgabi: Suspected murders

-Aside from his confirmed murders and those he was not charged due to a lack of evidence, Atteridgeville police considered Kgabi a possible suspect in three further murders.
+Aside from his confirmed murders and those he was not charged with due to a lack of evidence, Atteridgeville police considered Kgabi a possible suspect in three further murders.
 These included the double murder of sisters Magrietha and Patricia Goliat (8 and 10, respectively) in 1973 and a young woman named Olga Mokwane in November 1976, all of whom were killed in similar circumstances to his known victims.
 Kgabi denied involvement in these murders, and no solid evidence has surfaced to indicate that he killed them.

 Execution

 Kgabi's subsequent appeals were rejected, and he was hanged at the Pretoria Central Prison on 6 February 1980.